chris9740/swiftdns/README.md

 Inside our newly created `/etc/swiftdns/filters/google.list` file, we will enter the following:

 ```
-google.com
+^google.com
-www.google.com
+^www.google.com
 ```

 Once we save the file, the rules will go into effect immediately.

-If we want to block _all_ subdomains of `google.com`, we can do that using the _globstar pattern_ (`**.`), like this:
+If we want to block _all_ subdomains of `google.com`, we can simply add:

 ```
-**.google.com
+google.com
 ```

 This will block `google.com` and every single subdomain of `google.com`.
-Note that `**.` can only be specified at the very beginning of the line.

-In addition to globstar, we can also use simple wildcard matching:
+In addition to blocking subdomains by default, we can also use simple wildcard matching:

 ```
 *s.google.com